Double Orphan Pension

 There are no income or assets tests.

-How much you receive
+How much Double Orphan Pension you can receive

 You may receive more depending on how much Family Tax Benefit we paid before the child became an orphan.